 Private Insurance Plans

-The federal government mandates that public insurances must cover MAT, which includes Suboxone.
-However, this is not necessarily true for private insurance plans.
-Most private health insurance plans do cover mental health treatments just as they would cover medical treatments, however this may vary state by state
+Most private health insurance plans do cover mental health treatments, including MAT and Suboxone, just as they would cover medical treatments; however, this may vary state by state.

-Your insurance plan may have limitations involving these things:
+Your insurance plan may have limitations involving these things, such as:

 - Prior authorization: Some insurance companies require a prior authorization request in which the provider must submit a form to get Suboxone approved before prescribing it.
 This may require a note or a letter from your doctor in addition to your regular prescription for Suboxone.